silviamaggi/smd-com/_posts/2021-01-17-deactivated-my-instagram-account.md

 ---
 title: I deactivated my Instagram account.
 What now?
-last_modified_at:
+last_modified_at: '2021-09-01T22:39:15.685Z'
 featured-post: false
 categories:
   - Personal
 tags:
   - instagram
-  - personal
   - photography
   - social media
-description: I deactivated my Instagram account.
+description: 'I deactivated my Instagram account.
 What now?
-If it sounds like a big a deal, it's because it is.
-My first week post-Instagram.
+If it sounds like a big a deal, it''s because it is.
+My first week post-Instagram.'
 featured-image: feat-deactivated-instagram-account.jpg
 redirect_from:
   - /i-deactivated-my-instagram-account-what-now/